jiminhsieh/jekyll-clean-dark/_posts/2017-08-05-Dont-Use-OpenJDK-Without-Passing-TCK.md

 share: true
 ---

-## Where is OpenJDK?
+# Where is OpenJDK?

 If you are using Linux as developing OS, this's not a big deal.
-You always get OpenJDK from repository.
+You always get OpenJDK from the package.
 But ***what if you are using Win or macOS***, you won't get built in OpenJDK.
 If you are doing some search on the Internet, you may find out this unofficial [built](https://github.com/ojdkbuild/ojdkbuild) for each OS.
-However, looking carefully what README.md they wrote, they don't response any question about the [TCK](https://en.wikipedia.org/wiki/Technology_Compatibility_Kit) which is like JDK's unit testing.
-So no one would knows did they test their built.
+However, looking carefully what README.md they wrote, they don't respond any question about the [TCK](https://en.wikipedia.org/wiki/Technology_Compatibility_Kit) which is like JDK's unit testing.
+So no one would know did they test their built.
 Do you want to use software that you don't know test or not?
 I don't have that courage to use it.

-## Where is OpenJDK for Win and macOS?
+# Where is OpenJDK for Win and macOS?

 * Linux
     * [Azul Zulu](https://www.azul.com/downloads/zulu/zulu-linux/)